mongodb/motor/doc/differences.rst

 is_locked
 ---------

-:meth:`~motor.MotorClient.is_locked` in Motor is a method returning a Future or accepting a callback, whereas in PyMongo it is a *property* of :class:`~pymongo.mongo_client.MongoClient`.
+:meth:`~motor.MotorClient.is_locked` in Motor is a coroutine returning a Future, whereas in PyMongo it is a *property* of :class:`~pymongo.mongo_client.MongoClient`.

 system_js